ASCE Wisconsin has been named the ASCE Outstanding Civil Advocate of the Year! Read the press release here.

-Thank you to over 50 ASCE members who worked diligently over the past 18 months to co-author the report!
+Over 50 ASCE members worked diligently to co-author the report!
 Check out the full report at www.infrastructurereportcard.org/wisconsin.

 Welcome to The American Society of Civil Engineers Wisconsin Section

 Founded in 1852, the American Society of Civil Engineers (ASCE) represents more than 140,000 members of the civil engineering profession worldwide and is America’s oldest national engineering society.
 The Wisconsin Section of ASCE was originally organized as the Milwaukee Section.
 The Milwaukee Section started on March 20, 1923.
 Several meetings were held jointly with the Engineers and Scientists of Milwaukee (ESM) and in September 1926, a contract was signed affiliating the two groups.
 In April 1938, the Milwaukee Section changed its name to the Wisconsin Section.
 Over time, four branches have been established-Southwest in 1962, Fox River Valley in 1966, Northwest in 1974, and Southeast in 1977.
 The Wisconsin Branch currently consists of approximately 2000 members.

 Provide essential value to our members and partners, advance civil engineering, and serve the public good.

 Collaborate is the website for ASCE members to discuss issues important to the profession.
 Just use your already-created ASCE credentials to login and join “Communities” of your choosing, such as the Wisconsin Section and your local branch.
 Check it out and start collaborating!